opiter09/Entities-Editor/README.md

 NOTE: This project edits unit statistics.
 If you would rather edit the game's maps, please see https://github.com/LiruJ/LegoBattlesMapTool

-This project is a GUI allowing for simple editing of the file Entities.ebp, from the NDS video game LEGO Battles and its sequel.
+This project is a GUI allowing for simple editing of the file Entities.ebp, from the NDS video game LEGO Battles, its sequel, and its beta version.
 It runs using MurgaLua (RIP John Murga).

 To download this, please press the green "Code" button, then select "Download ZIP" from the drop-down menu.